Compete to win

 - … aligned with the strengths of the German economy around trade and investment

-- … at the centre of our corporate, institutional and private clients’ needs
+- … at the centre of its corporate, institutional and private clients’ needs

-- … the risk manager and trusted advisor to our clients
+- … the risk manager and trusted advisor to its clients

 We have taken five decisive actions …